01kazu/youtuve_channel_data_analysis/README.md

 - like count
 - comment count

 - Where is the data coming from?
-The data is scraped from youtube using both Selenium and Youtube API.
-The names of the youtubers chosen were scrapped from this [website](https://videos.feedspot.com/nigeria_food_youtube_channels/)
+The data is scraped from youtube using the Youtube API.